Logarithmic Regret in Multisecretary and Online Linear Programs with Continuous Valuations: Conclusion

 \section{Conclusion}

-Why does extending the range of secretary valuations from finite set $ \{v_1, \cdots, v_{\ell}\} $ to infinite set $ [0, 1] $ break \cites{Arlotto2019} result?
-Well, in the former case, secretaries are interchangeable parts, which means that your hiring errors can be perfectly ``undone" in the future.
-For example, you can confidently reject the marginal candidate in \citeauthors{Arlotto2019} setting because you know that you'll see his like again (many times over).
+I began this project by investigating what happens when we extend secretary valuations from the finite set $ \{v_1, \cdots, v_{j}\} $ to infinite set $ [0, 1] $ in \cites{Arlotto2019} multisecretary model.
+I found that this extension invalidates \cites{Arlotto2019} finite regret bound.
+Why is this?
+Well, in the former case, secretaries are interchangeable parts, which means that your hiring errors can be ``undone" in the future.
+For example, you can confidently reject the marginal candidate in \citeauthors{Arlotto2019} setting because you'll almost certainly see his like again (many times over).
 But no two men are alike when values are drawn from the uniform distribution.
 So, in this case, your hiring mistakes cannot be undone---they will linger forever, making you ever more regretful.

 Alright, fine, so your regret increases.
-But why does it increase at a $ \log(n) $ rate?
-Well, it's clear that the standard deviation of the $ k $th order statistic will be on the order of $ 1/\sqrt{n} $ (provided that $ k $ is also on the order of $ n $), which roughly means that the $ k $th order statistic will reside within a ``confidence interval" that's on the order of $ 1/\sqrt{n} $.
-And this has two implications.
-First, you'll only have around a $ 1/\sqrt{n} $ chance of making a hiring mistake, because the optimal action is unambiguous unless the of the current man's capability lies within the confidence interval.
-Second, the cost of such a mistake will also be around $ 1/\sqrt{n} $, because the capability of the man you should have hired and the capability of the man you did hire will both reside in the confidence interval.
-Thus, your expected per-period regret will be on the order of $ \underbrace{1/\sqrt{n}}_{\text{mistake probability}} \cdot \underbrace{1/\sqrt{n}}_{\text{mistake cost}} = 1/n $, which means that your total regret grow like the harmonic series.
+But why does it do so at a $ \log(n) $ rate?
+Well, suppose there are $ n $ applicants for $ n\beta $ open positions, and the first man you interview has utility $ u_{n} $.
+Do you classify him as ``hired" or ``not hired"?
+Like all classification problems, you must balance between the threat of a Type I error and a Type II error.
+You make a Type I error when you extend a job offer and the ``shadow price" of an open position exceeds $ u_{n} $---in this case, you took the slot of a more deserving applicant.
+And you make a Type II error when you don't extend an offer and $ u_{n} $ exceeds the ``shadow price" of an open position---in this case, you reserved the slot for an inferior applicant.
+The ``shadow price" of a position equals the utility of the $ (n\beta) $th best man out of the remaining $ n - 1 $ candidates, which is order statistic $ h_{n-1}^{n\beta} $.
+Hence, you must try to anticipate whether or not $ u_{n} $ exceeds $ h_{n-1}^{n\beta} $.
+Fortunately, the standard deviation of $ h_{n-1}^{n\beta} $ drops like $ 1/\sqrt{n} $, so we can think of $ h_{n-1}^{n\beta} $ as residing in a ``confidence interval" whose length is on the order of $ 1/\sqrt{n} $.
+This has two implications.
+First, you'll only have around a $ 1/\sqrt{n} $ chance of making a hiring mistake because the optimal action is unambiguous when $ u_{n} $ falls outside the confidence interval.
+Second, the cost of a hiring mistake is also around $ 1/\sqrt{n} $ because the capability of the man you should have hired and the capability of the man you did hire both reside in the confidence interval.
+Thus, the expected regret of your period-$ n $ decision will be on the order of $ \underbrace{1/\sqrt{n}}_{\text{mistake probability}} \cdot \underbrace{1/\sqrt{n}}_{\text{mistake cost}} = 1/n $, which means that your total regret grows like the harmonic series.